Steeple Bumpstead: Modern times

-There are many facilities in Steeple Bumpstead for residents including a local village store, a post office, a petrol station, and a library in the aforementioned Moot Hall.
+There are many facilities in Steeple Bumpstead for residents including a local village store, a petrol station, and a library in the aforementioned Moot Hall.
 There are two pubs, The Fox and Hounds and The Red Lion.

 There are two churches, the Church of England parish church of St. Mary's and the Congregational Church, each offering various activities for all ages.
 St Mary's is a grade I listed building dating from the 11th century.

 Steeple Bumpstead has a primary school, Steeple Bumpstead Primary School.

 Steeple Bumpstead has a Scout Group: 1st Steeple Bumpstead Scouts which consists of a Beaver Colony, A Cub Pack and a Scout Troop.

 Steeple Bumpstead was also mentioned in the first pages of the 2007 novel The Reavers by George MacDonald Fraser.

 The village is referred to in Episode 5 of the first series of The Fall and Rise of Reginald Perrin broadcast on BBC1 (1976).
 Perrin tries to insult a colleague by saying that they are Lecturer in 'Applied Manure from The University of Steeple Bumpstead'.